IntersectMBO/plutus/README.md

 ## Status

-The formalisation currently covers System F omega with iso-recursive
+The formalisation currently covers System F omega with (deep) iso-recursive types and builtin-types for sized integers and sized bytestrings.
+Progress and preservation have been shown to hold for the small-step semantics and an evaluator can be used to execute small examples.

-types: the core of Plutus Core.
-Progress has been proven.
-Preservation holds inherently, and it is possible to run small examples using the evaluator.
-Current work is focused on scaling up the formalisation to full Plutus Core.
+### Current status
+* deep iso-recursive types are implemented but not fully tested;
+* builtins are covered only in the syntactic typed version so far;
+* builtins integers are modelled as Agda integers and could, potentially, be compiled to Haskell integers.
+Only a subset of the integer operations map to real Agda implementations, the rest are treated abstractly.
+It is possible to, for example, increment an arbitrarily sized integer;
+* builtin bytestrings are modelled abstractly in Agda and could, potentially, be compiled to Haskell bytestrings;
+* abstract machines/erasure are not yet covered.

 ## Structure